CodepediaOrg/codepediaorg.github.io/_posts/2020-02-20-key-takeaways-when-using-openapi.md

    which can then be fed into other Swagger tools, and not the vice-versa.

-> For now I manage documentation centrally in one [openapi.yaml](https://github.com/CodepediaOrg/bookmarks.dev-api/blob/master/docs/openapi/openapi.yaml) file, but I might channging consider it at a later time
+> For now I manage documentation centrally in one [openapi.yaml](https://github.com/CodepediaOrg/bookmarks.dev-api/blob/master/docs/openapi/openapi.yaml) file, but I might consider it at a later time

 ## 5. Use [tags](https://swagger.io/docs/specification/grouping-operations-with-tags/) to group the operations
 You can assign a list of tags to each API operation.
 Thus **Swagger UI** and **Swagger Editor** will display the operations by tags which comes very handy.
 To control the sorting in Swagger UI you need to add them also at the root level as global tags.
 There you can also add a description  and link to external documentation for them.